Skip to content

 Integrations

-Google Calendar appointment scheduling comes free with a Google Workspace account
+Google Calendar appointment scheduling comes free with any Google account

-If you have a Google Workspace subscription, you already have access to Google Calendar appointment scheduling.
+If you have a Google account, you already have access to Google Calendar appointment scheduling.
 The affordability (aka free-ness) of this tool, along with its seamless integration with a calendar app you already use, make up a huge part of its appeal.

 Calendly offers more customization for creating booking pages

-Being able to customize the look and feel of your booking page is crucial for delivering a consistent brand experience for your clients.
-Calendly offers a robust set of customization features that allow you to accomplish exactly this; Google Calendar—not so much.
+Being able to customize the look and feel of your booking page is crucial for delivering a consistent brand experience for your clients and customers.
+Calendly offers a robust set of customization features that allow you to accomplish exactly this; Google Calendar, not so much.

 Calendly booking page complete with a profile picture of the meeting host and company logo.

-By default, there's a gray Calendly banner in the corner of your booking page.
+On free plans, there's a gray Calendly banner in the corner of your booking page.
 It's subtle enough that it's not too distracting.
 But if it doesn't match your brand colors or you just don't want it there, you can upgrade to a paid account to get rid of it.
-On a paid account, you can also customize your page colors.
-This is especially useful if you want to embed the page on your website and create one cohesive look.
+On a paid account, you can also customize your page colors, which is especially useful if you want to embed the page on your website and create one cohesive look.

 Google Calendar's appointment scheduling page, on the other hand, looks very much like any other Google Calendar event—and there's not a whole lot you can do to change that.
 Here's what it looks like to book an appointment with me using Google Calendar appointment scheduling.